Re-establishing curling in Ireland is a primary goal of the ICA. Here is an overview of the current status of curling in Ireland.

 Temporary Ice Rinks

-Another option is coming over to Scotland – there’s a curling rink beside the ferry terminal at The North West Castle Hotel in Stranraer where you can plan a day out for eight people.
+Another option is coming over to Scotland – there’s a curling rink a few miles south of the ferry terminal at The North West Castle Hotel in Stranraer where you can plan a day out for eight people.

 Please help ….